alveromuh/Data-Scientist-Test---Mandiri-Sekuritas/README.md

 This repository contains my solution for the Data Scientist Test at Mandiri Sekuritas.
 The project focuses on forecasting stock prices using Long Short-Term Memory (LSTM)

 Utilizing 225 Dataset in every companies that got in SNP500 in time range 2022-01-01 until 2024-12-31.
-Crawling data from yahoo finance to get historical financial features
+Crawling data from yahoo finance to get historical financial features.
+Highlighting Performance of LSTM & Heuristic Stock Selection for Prediction & Recommendation in Daily Return target

 📂 Project Structure